christian-schlichtherle/kalaxy/README.md

 ## Configuration

-You need to edit the `inventory.yml` file to match the IP address of each Pi in your array and the desired [k3s release](https://github.com/rancher/k3s/releases).
+You need to edit the `inventory.yml` file to match the IP address of each Pi in your array and the desired Kubernetes variant, i.e. k3s or k8s, by adding or removing your hosts to the respective groups.
+In case you want to install k3s, you also need to configure the desired [k3s release](https://github.com/rancher/k3s/releases).
 By default, the latest k3s release gets installed.